ctrliq/shim-review/README.md

 *******************************************************************************
 ### Does your SHIM load any loaders that support loading unsigned kernels (e.g. GRUB)?
 *******************************************************************************
-Grub will load unsigned kernels, but only with secureboot mode turned off on an end-user's system.
+Grub2 will only load unsigned code if the secureboot feature is turned off  load unsigned kernels, but only with secureboot mode turned off on an end-user's system.

 *******************************************************************************
 ### What kernel are you using?
 Which patches does it includes to enforce Secure Boot?
 *******************************************************************************
-We are using our RHEL upstream variants: 4.18 and 5.14 with minor patches.
+We are using our RHEL upstream variants: 4.18 and 5.14 with minor patches (on top of the many patches from Red Hat and others).

 We are also building and packaging supported upstream kernels designed for use on Rocky and enterprise-Linux variants.
 These include supported LT versions (5.4, 5.10, 5.15, 6.1), as well as the rollling latest-stable version.